Unified Communications Project Plan: 3 Steps to UCaaS Success

 - Cost Estimates

 - Follow-Up Support

-To experience success with UC migration, your employees need to be willing to use new systems and be knowledgeable on the "how to" aspects of any changes.
+To experience success with UCaaS migration, your employees need to be willing to use new systems and be knowledgeable on the "how-to" aspects of any changes.
 The statement of work should focus on change management planning, which may incorporate:

 - User Types: Categories of users who require specialized training, including your IT administrators, contact center employees, and designated internal ambassadors.
 This should also address individual technical skills.

 - Communications: How will you communicate with your users during the implementation process?
 Who should they direct non-urgent questions to during the transition?